isthereagametoday/is-there-a-cubs-game/README.md

 A simple, tiny single-service website.

 - Todo list
+  - So in the first setState for init(), if the filtered Result array comes back undefined, I get an error because result.eventTime is not defined, and instead of replaceState (which I wanted to do but will be depreciated) I'm re-setState-ing to the values the states have at getInitialSate, which seems the dumb but makes the error go away.
+Why is the setState getting called when result is undefined?
+Is there a better way to do this?
+I'm mutating the state to put it back to the way it was, no?
   - Tests or test.
 Well, three tests for yes no and well?
 Just test the damn thing.
   - Webpack (using extract-text for prod styles, style-loader for dev styles)
   - RENDERING SERVER SIDE FOR SEO.
 THIS IS A BIG DEAL.